-The expectation that no harm will come from drinking water from a tap got turned on its head one year ago in Havelock North.
+The expectation that no harm will come from drinking water from a tap got turned on its head last year in Havelock North.
 For more than 5000 people this simple act had dire health consequences that will potentially change the landscape of drinking water throughout the country.
-Today, we look at the ongoing impacts and what measures are being taken to prevent an event of this scale happening again.
+In August this year, we looked back at the ongoing impacts and what measures are being taken to prevent an event of this scale happening again.

 More than 5000 people fell ill, 45 were hospitalised, it was possibly linked to three deaths, and to date an unknown number of people continue to suffer health complications.

 In recognition of the seriousness of the event, the Government decided an inquiry should be held as the incident had risked damaging public confidence in local drinking water supplies.

 The inquiry linked the outbreak to heavy rain that caused water contaminated by sheep faeces to flow into the Mangateretere pond on August 5 and 6, and then enter the aquifer from which Brookvale bore 1 drew contaminated water into the water supply.

 It found that several parties with responsibility for Havelock North's water supply, particularly the Hastings District Council, Drinking Water Assessors (DWAs), and the Hawke's Bay Regional Council failed to adhere to the high levels of care and diligence needed to protect public health, but said these agencies did not directly cause the outbreak.